kkkamur07/food103seg-calories/README.md

 ## 🚀 Project Overview

-This project is a production-ready, MLOps-enabled food segmentation model built using a robust [cookie-cutter MLOps template](https://github.com/kkkamur07/cookie-cutter).
+This project is a production-ready, MLOps-enabled food segmentation model built using a [cookie-cutter MLOps template](https://github.com/kkkamur07/cookie-cutter).
 It:

 * Segments food items from images using deep learning
-* Deploys a FastAPI + BentoML backend
+* Deploys a FastAPI / BentoML backend
-* Serves predictions on a Streamlit-powered frontend
+* Serves predictions on a Streamlit frontend
-* Has fully auto-generated documentation with MkDocs

 ---